-So bear with me again because I need to do this little transition and it can get a little bit tricky, but it’s all part of the fun.
+Bear with me again because I need to do this little transition and it can get a little bit tricky, but it’s all part of the fun.
 Okay, so now you should see– I’m just going to grab some water because it’s so hot here.
 Now, you can see on the left-hand side of the screen, you can see this is a Facebook business page and on the right side is my Facebook personal profile.

 Please don’t add me.
 If you want to follow me, please just follow me on my page.
 I don’t like to have strangers and random people on my personal profile.
 That’s why we have separate ones.
-So on the left-hand side you can see there are a lot of simulator– can’t talk today, there are a lot of similarities and there are definitely some differences.
+On the left-hand side you can see there are a lot of simulator– can’t talk today, there are a lot of similarities and there are definitely some differences.

-So in terms of the similarities, they look quite similar.
+In terms of the similarities, they look quite similar.
 You know, they both got, you can see here, the profile image both of, you know, you can add your face or you can add your logo.
 They both got the cover image.

-So whatever that, you know, you want it to be, which is you know, very familiar with your Facebook profile.
+Whatever that, you know, you want it to be, which is you know, very familiar with your Facebook profile.
 You have friends who you accept and I guess you send friend requests, but on your Facebook page people don’t have to, you don’t have to accept them, they can just follow your page.

-So that’s, I guess a fundamental difference is that you’re not managing friends in that sense.
+That’s, I guess a fundamental difference is that you’re not managing friends in that sense.
 But in terms of the, I guess section where you can create posts and go live on Facebook, they look pretty similar.

-So you know, the function is the same.
+The function is the same.
 If I go on the left-hand side here to create a post, looks pretty similar.
 If I go on the right-hand side, which is my personal profile, once again, they look pretty, pretty similar.

-So I’m posting, as you can see here, the name of my business page.The name of my business page is Sara Nguyen Online.
+I’m posting, as you can see here, the name of my business page.The name of my business page is Sara Nguyen Online.
 And if I go into the settings, which is always at the top here, settings, go into that and I go down to page roles.

-So admins can add and remove users, they can delete content.
+Admins can add and remove users, they can delete content.
 Editors can do almost everything that admins can do, but they can’t add or remove users.